averygallagan/averygallagan-booksearchengine/README.md

 To start this app, a user must do an npm i and then an npm run develop in the root directory.

+I have tried everything imaginable to get the render deployment working but it just sits on Deploying: for an infinite amount of time.

 Github Repo: https://github.com/averygallagan/averygallagan-booksearchengine

 Deployed site: https://averygallagan-booksearchengine.onrender.com